segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/salesforce/index.md

 title: Salesforce Source
 strat: salesforce
 ---
-Salesforce is a leader in on-demand customer relationship management.
-[Visit Website](http://salesforce.com)
+[Salesforce](http://salesforce.com){:target="_blank"} is a leader in on-demand customer relationship management.

 Take your company's analysis to the next level by **adding Salesforce as a Source to Segment.** Segment automatically  collects objects like `Accounts`, `Campaigns`, and `Tasks` and load them into your data warehouse.

 ## Getting Started
 > info ""
-> You can add multiple instances of this destination if you have more than one SalesForce account.
+> You can add multiple instances of this destination if you have more than one Salesforce account.

 1. From your workspace's `/sources` page, click `add source`.